sellmenn/Knights-Tour/readme.md

 | ------- | ----------- | ---------- |
 | Open    | 1 616       |   265.94   |

-> There are 1728 possible tours for a board of length 5!
+> There are 1728 possible open tours (and 0 closed) for a board of length 5!

 ## Usage
 1. Use `pip3 install -r requirements.txt` in your terminal to ensure all required modules have been installed.